-- Develop an AEO certification system for AEO-qualified corporations in economies where AEO programs do not exist and promote mutual recognition of AEOs. - Encourage efforts to develop the APEC-wide AEO program's mutual recognition scheme based on existing AEO programs designed for trade security and using common principles and application processes developed from the World Customs Organization (WCO) Framework of Standards to Secure and Facilitate Trade. - Avoid redundancy with other supply chain security programs while balancing the need for trade facilitation and trade security. - Explore ways to include benefits identified by ABAC in its 2011 recommendations to APEC Leaders in the AEO Action Plan. - Waive pre-departure/pre-arrival data requirements by "24-hour rule" available in several economies and the "10+2 rule" as part of benefits granted to AEO-certified operators.
+- Develop an AEO certification system for AEO-qualified corporations in economies where AEO programs do not exist and promote mutual recognition of the respective economy's AEO. - Encourage efforts to develop the APEC-wide AEO program's mutual recognition scheme based on existing AEO programs designed for trade security using common principles and common application processes based on the WCO SAFE Framework. - Avoid redundancy with other supply chain security programs while balancing the need for trade facilitation and trade security. - Explore ways to include benefits identified by ABAC in its 2011 recommendations to APEC Leaders in the AEO Action Plan. - Waive pre-departure/pre arrival data requirements by "24 hour rule" available in several economies and the "10+2 rule" as part of benefits granted to AEO certified operators.